Pandis02/KandidatarbeteGrupp16/checkin/README.md

 You can also manually send HTTP post requests to `/checkin` with the correct body to test the system!

 The backend will then update this checkin in the database for further use!
-Check the code in `CheckinController.java` and corresponding code in `Database.java`!
+Check the code in `CheckinController.java` and corresponding code in `CheckinService.java`!